durgadas311/experiment1/README.md

 ```
 git submodule add https://github.com/durgadas311/cpnet-z80.git
 ```
-This creates the submodule and populates it, and points it to the 'master' branch.
+This creates the submodule and populates it, and points it to the latest commit on the 'master' branch.

 A different branch can be referenced using the `-b <branch>` option.
 It also appears that the branch can be changed later using:
 ```
 git submodule set-branch -b <branch> cpnet-z80
 ```
+Note that this submodule is local in the 'experiment1' repo at this point, and needs to be commited and pushed.
+The current _commit_ in the submodule will be recorded, and users (cloners) of this repo will default (in the submodule) to that specific commit.
+This effectively provides a "frozen" environment - the submodule repo will not change unless you update it (update to new commit, commit and push).

 ### Updating a submodule

 Because the submodule repo is independent, it may get updated externally and need to be refreshed locally.
 The following command will effectively update the submodule to it's latest commit on the current branch:
 ```
-git submodule update --remote cpnet-z80
+git submodule update --remote --merge cpnet-z80
 ```
-Note that this update is local in the 'experiment1' repo, and needs to be commited and pushed.
-TODO: determine whether a fresh clone uses the stale commit or always uses the latest.
+Note that this update is local in the 'experiment1' repo, and needs to be committed and pushed.

-Note that this effectively provides a "frozen" environment - the submodule repo will not change unless you update it.
+A warning on use of the "--merge" option if branches have been changed:
+This may cause a merge between distantly-(or un-)related branches and can create a mess, let alone may result in conflicts that must be resolved.
+More experimentation is needed on handling such situations and restoring synchronization.

 ### Examples